 The evidence you provide will be used by the Board in their decision of Fair Market Value of your property.
-Evidence might include: 1) Sales of comparable properties that happened within the assessment period; 2) certain bank appraisals; 3) cost to construct; 4) documentation of problem soil or water conditions by qualified experts; 5) commercial estimates of cost to repair deteriorated structures; 6) for personal property, income and expenses and terms of leases.
-Evidence to support business property appeals might include copies of business records, IRS schedules, sales and/or other data verifying value.
+Evidence might include: 1) Sales of comparable properties that happened within the assessment period; 2) certain bank appraisals; 3) cost to construct; 4) documentation of problem soil or water conditions by qualified experts; 5) commercial estimates of cost to repair deteriorated structures; 6) for personal property appeals might include copies of business records, IRS schedules, sales and/or other data verifying value.
 Any of this information might be obtained by checking with your local real estate agent, your local banker, recent recorded sales in your area, or by using the comparable sales book available to you in the Assessor's Office.
 Please call the Assessor's Office if you do not know the assessment cycle for your area.

 Once your complete and timely filed petition(s) is received, a hearing date will be set and you will be notified by mail of the time and date scheduled.
-Depending on the number of petitions received, this year's hearings may be scheduled on Wednesday's, Thursday's and Friday's.
-The 28-day session may be extended beyond August 2024.
+Depending on the number of petitions received, this year's hearings may run through the new year on Wednesdays, Thursdays or Fridays.
 Please note on your petition(s) if you have vacation planned during this time so we may attempt to schedule accordingly.